tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Swap`

+        - :term:`Liquidity provider`

     CLMM

         CLMM stands for Concentrated Liquidity Market Maker.

         CLMM is a form of :term:`AMM`.
-        CLMMs provide more capital-efficient liquidity on a :term:`DEX`.
+        CLMMs provide more capital-efficient :term:`liquidity` on a :term:`DEX`.

-        It allows liquidity providers to set specific price ranges, add single-sided liquidity and do range order trading, similar to :term:`order books <order book>`.
+        It allows :term:`liquidity providers <liquidity provider>` to set specific price ranges, add single-sided liquidity and do range order trading, similar to :term:`order books <order book>`.

         See also